aws/aws-cdk/packages/aws-cdk/README.md

 If you don’t want to see a notice anymore, use "cdk acknowledge <id>".
 For example, "cdk acknowledge 16603".
 ```

+By default, when there are notices that affect the current version of the CLI or the framework, the relevant notices
+will be displayed, but it won't affect the exit code of the application.
+This may be undesirable in certain
+circumstances.
+For example, in a CI/CD environment, users may want their workflow to fail, so that new notices are
+found and can be handled as soon as possible.
+To enable this behavior, use the option `--fail-on-notices`.

 ### Bundling

 By default asset bundling is skipped for `cdk list` and `cdk destroy`.
 For `cdk deploy`, `cdk diff`